jcoglan/storeroom/README.md

 For the master keys, which are encrypted with the store password, the password is run through PBKDF2 to generate the encryption and signing keys.

+### Motivation

+This module is designed to replace the storage backend in [Vault](https://github.com/jcoglan/vault), a password manager I maintain.
+Its original design simply stored all the saved items in a large JSON structure, which was serialized and encrypted as a single file.
+This caused a number of problems, namely:

+* Looking up a single item requires decrypting the entire storage.
+* Listing the available item names requires also decrypting their contents
+* Having a single file increases the likelihood of write collisions when using a sync service like Dropbox, resulting in lost updates.
+* The design of the file format itself did not allow for changes to its design over time in any simple way.

+Storeroom is designed to solve these problems while maintaining a high degree of protection for all data stored in it.
+For example, unlike some other encrypted stores, it encrypts the item *names*, not just their data, and uses random IVs by default so that the same data does not encrypt to the same ciphertext more than once.
+This protection has been traded off against the ease of performing certain common operations on the stored data, for example:

+* Looking up a single item only requires decrypting the master keys, the index for the file containing the item, and the item itself.
+No other item rows are decrypted, and the directory depth of the item is not a factor.
+* Due to the directory indexes, we can list the items in a directory just as quickly as looking up a single item, without decrypting the data that those item names refer to, and without storing the item names themselves in plaintext.
+* Using a hashtable-like structure with multiple files reduces the size of requests when those files are sent via the web, and reduces the likelihood of write collisions and lost updates.
+Some storage adapters (for example Dropbox), use optimistic locking to ensure a client has the latest version of a file before allowing a write to succeed.
+* Line-wise storage of items makes recovery easier to diagnose and fix by hand in the event that syncing does result in lost updates.
+* The indirection provided by the master and item keys means the master password can be changed without rewriting the entire data store, or an individual item can be re-encrypted likewise.
+* The files and the individual rows are annotated with metadata that will allow us to upgrade the encryption algorithms used on a per-row basis over time, without losing existing data.